wso2/docs-ei/en/streaming-integrator/docs/examples/working-with-kafka.md

 **Step 1: Start Kafka**

-1. Navigate to `<KAFKA_HOME>` and start a zookeeper node by issuing the following command.
+1. Navigate to the `<KAFKA_HOME>` directory and start a zookeeper node by issuing the following command.

    `sh bin/zookeeper-server-start.sh config/zookeeper.properties`

-2. Navigate to `<KAFKA_HOME>` and start Kafka server node by issuing the following command.
+2. Navigate to the `<KAFKA_HOME>` directory and start Kafka server node by issuing the following command.

    `sh bin/kafka-server-start.sh config/server.properties`